- Hi, I am Vishal Gada. After years at KPMG and Dhruva, we co-founded Aurtus, a boutique tax advisory firm, in 2020.

 Talent Retention

-- Over the last 4.5 years, only two people have left Aurtus to join other companies, even among senior staff.
+- Over the last 4.5 years, only two people have left Aurtus to join our rivals, even among senior staff.

-- Most departures were due to personal reasons, like moving abroad or career transitions.
+- Most other departures were due to personal reasons, like moving abroad or career transitions, joining their family firms.

 - One of our biggest challenges, however, has been the talent shortage in the market.